kasperisager/vanilla-ninja/README.md

 To get started using Ninja, either:
 * [Download the latest release](https://github.com/kasperisager/Ninja/archive/master.zip)
 * Clone the repository directly into your Vanilla `themes` directory:
+`$ cd /path/to/vanilla/themes/`
 `$ git clone git://github.com/kasperisager/Ninja.git`

 Now that you've downloaded Ninja, it's time to get it installed.
 Ninja uses npm for managing development dependencies and Bower for managing component dependencies: